casper-network/docs/source/docs/casper/concepts/dictionaries.md

+---
+title: Dictionaries
+---
-# Reading and Writing to Dictionaries
+# Understanding Dictionaries {#dictionaries}

 In a Casper network, you can now store sets of data under [`Keys`](./hash-types.md#hash-and-key-explanations).
 Previously, [URefs](./glossary/U.md#uref) were the exclusive means by which users could store data in global state.
 To maintain persistent access to these URefs, they would have to be stored within an `Account` or `Contract` context.
 In the case of Contracts, sustained and continuous use of URefs would result in the expansion of the associated [NamedKeys](./glossary/N.md#namedkeys) structures.